 Students who study the AAT qualifications to complement their A Level become members of the college’s Accounting Academy.
 The AAT qualifications and a related SAGE Computerised Accounting qualification are delivered free to Accounting Academy students.
 The college will also pay the annual AAT membership fee for each Academy student, enabling access to online industry resources to support career progression.

-A minimum of grade B in GCSE Maths.
+A minimum of grade B in GCSE Maths and English.

 The course is delivered through a variety of teaching methods.
 Team and group work is encouraged and independent study is essential.